getporter/porter/docs/content/docker-images/client.md

 ```

 ### List
-We can also ist our installed bundles with their status:
+We can also list our installed bundles with their status:

 ```
 $ docker run -it --rm \